matswikierrol-lab/Bright-Coffee-Shop/README.md

 ## 📩 Contact

-Prepared by: ** ERROL MATSWIKI – Bright Coffee Shop Case Study**
+Prepared by:  ERROL MATSWIKI
-For queries: * matswikierrolgmail.com / 076 824 7803 *
+For queries: matswikierrol@gmail.com / 076 824 7803